ioMALEK/SVP-CIM/README.md

+# What is this project ?

-Solving the Shortest Vector Problem (SVP) while using the a simulated Coherent Ising Machine (CIM), publicly available at https://github.com/mcmahon-lab/cim-optimizer .
+This code is for solving the Shortest Vector Problem (SVP) while using the a simulated Coherent Ising Machine (CIM) as a subroutine; the code for the CIM simulator is publicly available at https://github.com/mcmahon-lab/cim-optimizer.

-Part of my MSc Thesis at the Imperial College London, available at [TO BE UPLOADED ON THE ARXIV]
+It is part of my MSc Thesis at the Imperial College London, available at [TO BE UPLOADED ON THE ARXIV]

 Feel free to give me feedback !